 Step 5: Crochet the V Neck Slanting Downwards (towards the tip)

-Let’s start crocheting the V neck descent.
-Remember we are reducing “S” stitches in each row for “R” rows.
-In Kiks + Jack’s version we are reducing 3 stitches (S) in each row for 10 rows (R).
+In Kiks + Jack’s version we are reducing 6 stitches (S x 2) in every other row for 10 rows (R).

-Row 1: sl st “S” stitches, sl st one more st, ch2, hdc in same st, hdc across the row (towards the bottom).
+Row 1: sl st “S x 2” stitches, sl st one more st, ch2, hdc in same st, hdc across the row (towards the bottom).
 Turn

-Row 2: ch2, hdc in 1st st, hdc across the row (towards the top) and stop “S” stitches before the end.
+Row 2: ch2, hdc in 1st st, hdc across the row (towards the top) until the end.
 Turn

 Repeat Row 1 and Row 2 in that order until you have reached R number of rows.
-At this point measure your total width and it should equal your “Armpit to Centre of Chest Measurement” (see tip below).
+At this point measure your total width and it should equal your “Armpit to Centre of Chest Measurement”.
 Finish at the top and don’t fasten off.

 Step 6: Crochet the V Neck Slanting Upwards (away from the tip)

 Tip: It’s important that your V neck slant upwards is roughly symmetrical to your V neck slant downwards.
-If you have made some errors in your crocheting and counting on the way down (we all do sometimes) it should generally be OK if the slant upwards generally matches the slant downwards.
 We like to keep folding our V neck in half to check that it is roughly symmetrical.
+We find that this intuitive check is the best way to ensure the V neck slant upwards is roughly symmetrical.
 Do not worry if the edges on your V neck are not super even.
-We will be crocheting a hem around the V neck edge.
+We will be crocheting an edge around the V neck edge.

-Repeat Step 2 and Step 3 in that order for a total of “R” rows or until the length of the V neck matches the other side.
+Repeat Step 2-3 for a total of “R” rows and until the length of the V neck matches the other side.

 Do not fasten off.